 “A successful MBO system needs only to answer two questions:

-Where some companies and suppliers of OKR software approach OKR as a tool for management to put an extra layer of control over employees, we see OKR as a tool for employees: to help them focus, align their efforts, collect feedback on how they are doing and best of all: learn.
-We are happy to see this also reflected in Grove’s description of OKR.
+Some companies and software vendors approach OKR as a tool for management to put an extra layer of control over employees.
+We see OKR as a tool for employees: to help them focus, align their efforts toward a shared goal, and best of all: learn.
+This is also reflected in Grove’s description of OKR.

 “MBO is largely designed to provide feedback relevant to the specific task at hand; it should tell us how we are doing so we can make adjustments in whatever we are doing if need be.”